DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### View details for a specific delivery partner

-View details for specific delivery partners to check whether they have been registered to deliver training for a given cohort.
+View details for a specific delivery partner to check whether they have been registered to deliver training for a given cohort.

-View details for a specific delivery partner by using the endpoint:

 ```
 GET //api/v3/delivery-partners/{id}
 ```

+An example response body is listed below.
 Successful requests will return a response body with the delivery partner details.

-An example response body is listed below.
+For more detailed information see the specifications for this [find a delivery parter ID endpoint](/api-reference/reference-v3.html#api-v3-delivery-partners-id-get).

 #### Example response body: